maxpenner/DECT-NR-Plus-SDR/README.md

     1. [DPDK with UHD](https://kb.ettus.com/Getting_Started_with_DPDK_and_UHD)
     2. [Adjusted send_frame_size and recv_frame_size](https://files.ettus.com/manual/page_transport.html#transport_param_overrides) in `radio.json`
     3. [Increased buffer sizes](https://kb.ettus.com/USRP_Host_Performance_Tuning_Tips_and_Tricks#Adjust_Network_Buffers)
     4. In each `radio.json`, the value `“turnaround_time_us”` defines how soon the SDR can schedule a packet transmission relative to the last known SDR timestamp.
 For UHD, the SDR time is a [64-bit counter in the FPGA](https://kb.ettus.com/Synchronizing_USRP_Events_Using_Timed_Commands_in_UHD#Radio_Core_Block_Timing).
 The smaller the turn around time, the lower the latency.
-Under optimal conditions, between 80 and 150 microseconds are possible.
+Under optimal conditions, between 80 to 150 microseconds are possible.
 6. Low-latency kernel

-## Firmware P2P
+## Firmware

+The following firmware examples each demonstrate different capabilities of the SDR.
+Most examples have a small code base, only the firmware [p2p](#p2p) is more complex demonstrating a full duplex packet IP pipe with PLCF feedback reporting and beamforming.

+### basic

+This is the smallest and simplest firmware possible.
+All virtual functions are empty except for a few asserts.
+This firmware uses a simulator on the radio layer, i.e. it does not require real radio hardware to be started.
+If a new firmware is written from scratch, a renamed copy of this firmware is the recommended starting point.

+### chscanner

+This firmware starts channel measurements in regular intervals and writes the result to the log file.

+### loopback

+This firmware is a simulation with a single device which loops its TX signal back into its own RX path.
+It is used to test the SDR functionality such as synchronization and packet error rate (PER) over SNR.
+The wireless channel model can be switched in `radio.json` from AWGN channel to a doubly selective Rayleigh fading channel.

+### p2p

 The P2P (point-to-point) firmware is started on two separate host computers, each connected to an USRP (in this example an X410).
 One combination of host and USRP acts as a fixed termination point (FT), while the other is the portable termination point (PT).
 The FT is connected to the internet and once both FT and PT are started, the PT can access the internet through the wireless DECT NR+ connection acting as pipe for IP packets.

-### Common settings on FT and PT
+#### Common settings on FT and PT

 If a different USRP type is used, the value of `“uspr_args”` in `radio.json` must be modified accordingly.
 Furthermore, FT and PT must be tuned to a common center frequency.
 This is done by opening the following two files